Stan with his birding binoculars at Leopold's Shack.

 The Leopold Landscape Alliance is the new owner of the Leopold Childhood Home at 111 Clay Street, Burlington, Iowa!

 Our thanks to all our generous donors who made this a reality, to Farmers & Merchants Bank & Trust for providing us with a mortgage, and to previous owner, Mary Shier, for being more than a willing seller.
-Individuals and local foundations have insured that there will continue to be a physical presence to tell the Starker-Leopold story in Burlington.
+Individuals and local foundations have insured that there will continue to be a physical presence to tell the Starker-Leopold conservation story and the roots of his 'Land Ethic' here in Burlington.

 Now we will begin the second phase of fund-raising with a more national reach.
 Our aim is to raise $1.25 million toward purchasing the Leopold Birthplace at 101 Clay Street, retiring the mortgage on 111 Clay Street, and creating a maintenance fund for both properties.